Big Four (banking): New Zealand

 Together they hold over 90% of gross loans and advances in New Zealand as well as close to 90% of all mortgages.

 These four NZ subsidiaries are massively profitable and sometimes even outperform the Australian parent companies.
 The extent to which they dominate the banking sector can be seen in profits: In the 2012/2013 financial year, the largest of the Big Banks, ANZ New Zealand, made a profit of NZ$1.37 billion.
 The smallest, BNZ, made a profit of NZ$695 million.
 State-owned Kiwibank, community trust-owned TSB Bank, SBS Bank (formerly Southland Building Society) and Heartland Bank, the next four largest banks by profit, made NZ$97 million, NZ$73.5 million, NZ$14 million and NZ$7 million (albeit with an underlying result of about NZ$30 million) respectively.
 Thus, the profit of New Zealand's next four largest banks (after the Big Four) is equal to less than 30% of the smallest of the Big Four, BNZ.

 Nigeria

 The term "Big Five" is used instead of four, with five banks dominating the Nigerian banking world.
-In 2011, these top five banks had a combined balance sheet, including contingents, of 12.9 trillion naira ($821 billion), 33 percent higher than the prior year.
+As of 2025 data: